beekpr/examples/home-screen-widget/profiles/DEVELOPERS_PORTAL.md

 The code can be found [here](https://github.com/beekpr/examples/tree/FUL-21524/home-screen-widget/profiles).

-### 2.3 Publishing a widget
+### Publishing a widget

 TODO

-## 3. Configuring the home screen for a tenant
+## Configuring the home screen for a tenant
 The home screen and the widgets can be configured.\
 Configuring a tenant's home screen means adding and removing widgets for the home screen. \
 Configuring a widget means specifying possible input parameter that the widget might have and modifying access permission to the widget so that it's just visible to a subset of users.

-To configure the home screen we have three main entities:
+To configure the home screen you have three main entities:
 **widget type**, **widget configuration** and **home screen configuration**.

 #### Widget Type